Explore the Strategies for Converting Large, Tightly Integrated VFP Legacy Systems

 Over the last couple of years, we have had the opportunity to convert several ultra-large VFP legacy applications (~1-2M LOC) that also happened to be very tightly integrated.
 This raises a huge challenge on the part of the developers where the various components of functionality are linked closely together.
 Also, there is no distinct separation between the database tables by module or major area of functionality as the code and database are very much interconnected.

-Multi-phase Module based approach: Second strategy is a multi-phase, module-wise migration approach, where we migrate the application a single module at a time.
+Multi-phase Module based approach: the Second strategy is a multi-phase, module-wise migration approach, where we migrate the application a single module at a time.
 This is a doable deployment strategy where both the new and old application can run parallelly without any data conflict.
 A batch application will have to be built to update the data between the new module database and the VFP application database.
 Batch update program allows you to update the tables in the new database and the tables in the VFP database frequently.
-Batch application will no longer be required once all the modules in the VFP application is converted to .NET application and the application is functional.
+A batch application will no longer be required once all the modules in the VFP application are converted to the .NET application and the application is functional.

-Sequence based Selected Functionality approach: Third strategy is the migration of selected functionality in a multi-phase approach (similar to second strategy referred earlier), but now based on a sequence of the selected functionalities.
+Sequence-based Selected Functionality approach: the Third strategy is the migration of selected functionality in a multi-phase approach (similar to second strategy referred earlier), but now based on a sequence of the selected functionalities.
 Here also we need to create a batch program for data synchronization between VFP database and the new database, but now it depends on the functionality being converted.

 Please contact us to learn more about how we can make this work.